 Definition: Smelling like bugs.
 (Or, the actual noun for bug secretions…)

-Cimicine is one of those descriptive words.
-It lends itself well to erudite-sounding insults.
+Cimicine is one of those wonderfully specific descriptive words that lends itself well to erudite-sounding insults.

 The pie was cold, and the salad was warm.
 The meal was served with a weak, cimicine cocktail, which made me wish I’d kept my 16 dollars and instead just licked a bug.